Trail Blazers' Cam Reddish: Returns to bench

-Anfernee Simons will replace Reddish in the starting lineup Friday after missing the previous four games with an ankle injury.
-Reddish tallied 13 points, three rebounds, two assists and one steal in his only other outing coming off the bench for Portland this season.
+Damian Lillard will replace Reddish in the starting five Tuesday after missing the previous game with a calf injury.
+Reddish is averaging 13.5 points, 2.5 rebounds, 1.5 assists and 1.5 steals in 30.0 minutes across his two games coming off the bench for Portland this season.

 More News